 #2: How To Build A Sweet Store, Brand, + Logos

 One of the first things you want to do when you’re creating a brand of your own is develop some memorable logo(s).
-Again, if you really want to avoid doing any of this yourself, you can get one made for you cheap on Fiverr.
+Again, if you really want to avoid doing any of this yourself, you can get one made for you at reasonable rates on Fiverr or Freelancer.com.
 But if you’re going the independent route, I’ve been able to create professional looking logos and designs on a few free apps that I use on my tablet.

 Canva, and Logo Maker by Desygner are both free apps that you can use.
 Not only can they help you build a logo in a matter of minutes, but they also allow you to size different pictures/logos to fit wherever you’re posting – blog banner, Instagram, Pinterest, Facebook, they all have different ideal sizes that you can easily adjust to.